blehh2556/ajufohoc/README.md

 5. Preview Your Work: Press ` Ctrl + Shift + V` in VS Code.
 This opens a split-screen preview so you can see your formatting in real-time.

+6. Push your work to the forge by going into Github desktop and committing any changes to main.

+7. On the right hand side press the blue button

 ## Section 3: Setting up a Virtual Environment
 But before we can work with Python and Pelican we need to set up a virtual environment using these steps: